Sanday Small Isles

 Sanday includes rocks that are geologically part of the Palaeocene and Eocene British Tertiary Volcanic Province, among some of the youngest rocks found in Scotland.

 Canna and Sanday form part of the major lava field that extends from north western Rum to northern Skye.
-These basalt lavas were probably erupted from a major volcano on what is now the Isle of Skye, but what makes Canna of particular interest is that the area was traversed by fast-flowing rivers at the same time that the volcano was erupting.
+These basalt lavas were probably erupted from a major volcano on what is now the Isle of Skye.
+What makes Canna of particular interest is that the area was traversed by fast-flowing rivers at the same time that the volcano was erupting.
 Great thicknesses of boulder conglomerate were deposited by this river.
 The boulders were rounded as they were carried along in the fast-flowing river currents.
 Some are over a metre in diameter, indicating the strengths of the currents involved.
 Pebbles in these deposits have been matched with bedrock from Skye, suggesting that the river flowed from the north.
 Impressive, church-organ like basalt pillars are plentiful on the island, standing tall on cliffs above the island’s few houses.

 Scotisland Neighbours: Canna Rum